-2.4 Critique
+2.5 Critique

-From the cases k = 3 and k = 4 it appears clear that the explicit form of the inequalities describing \breve{W}J , in function of x^L, x^U , considerably increases in complexity (from the point of view of floating point additions and subtractions) as k increases, thereby causing numerical instability.
+From the cases k = 3 and k = 4 it appears clear that the explicit form of the inequalities describing $\check{W}J$ , in function of $x^L, x^U$ , considerable increases in complexity (from the point of view of floating point additions and subtractions) as k increases, thereby causing numerical instability.
 But this is not all: the number of such inequalities, even when they are found explicitly with PORTA, also increases, thereby yielding ever more sizable formulations.
-While it is known that this number increases as $O(2^k)$, the first column of Table 1 suggests that the increase is more like $O(k2^k)$.
+While it is known that this number increases as $O(2^k)$ , the first column of Table 1 suggests that the increase is more like $O(k2^k)$ .
 Lastly, finding explicit envelopes of multilinear terms for each separate value of k lacks elegance.
 The Meyer-Floudas inequalities required two papers and 15 separate cases, each with its own proof.
-However, one redeeming feature is that they only involve the primal variables of the original formulation.
+A full treatment of the quadrilinear term along the same lines might make for a dull paper indeed.
+Their one redeeming feature is that they only involve the primal variables of the original formulation.

-In the remainder of this paper, we shall propose dual envelopes: these are derived in a natural way using well-known duality theory, they hold for each k, and yield more compact, accurate and numerically stable formulations.
+In the remainder of this paper, we shall propose dual envelopes: these are derived in an extremely natural way using well-known duality theory, they hold for each k, and yield more compact, accurate and numerically stable formulations.
 We shall henceforth refer to the convex envelopes presented in this section as primal envelopes.